-- 2.7.13 Mechanisms adopted for the training of cook cum helpers.
+2.7.13 Mechanisms adopted for the training of cook cum helpers.
 Total number of trained cook cum helpers engaged in the cooking of MDMs.
-Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cum-helpers. - 2.7.14 Whether any steps have been taken to enroll cook-cum-helpers under any social security schemes i.e Pradhan Mantri Jan Dhan Yojana, Pradhan Mantri Suraksha Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same.
+Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cookcum-helpers.
+Cook-cum-helpers numbering 42568 has been imparted training by 217 maser trainers as per dated below:

+- (i) 150 cooks trained from Food craft Institute Hoshiarpur. - (ii) 1402 cooked trained from Dr. Ambedkar Institute of Hotel Management, Chandigarh. - (iii) 161 cook cum helpers got trained as Master Trainer by NGO Akshaypatra. - (iv) Other Cooks trained at block level by master trainer and team consisting one official from Health Department, one official from fire brigade, one lecturer from home science and Assistant Block Manager mid-day-meal. - 2.7.14 Whether any steps have been taken to enroll cook-cum-helpers under any social security schemes i.e Pradhan Mantri Jan Dhan Yojana, Pradhan Mantri Suraksha Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same.